Japan overhauls its public pension fund, the world's biggest

 ASSET ALLOCATION

-"We believe this will be a major step for the world's largest pension fund to review its portfolio, increasing risk assets as well as reducing JGB holdings," Citi said in its forex report.

-"To stabilise JGB markets, the possibility of additional Bank of Japan asset purchase will grow.
-In our view, they're important elements to promote Japanese yen depreciation going forward," it said.

-GPIF, which was set up in 2001, conducted the biggest shake-up of its investment strategy last June when it revised its allocation targets to raise the core weighting for Japanese stocks and lower the weighting for domestic bonds in a bid to achieve higher returns.
+The fund, which was set up in 2001, conducted the biggest shakeup of its investment strategy last June when it revised its allocation targets to raise the core weighting for Japanese stocks and lower the weighting for domestic bonds in a bid to achieve higher returns.

 GPIF now targets 12 percent of its investments in Japanese stocks, 60 percent in domestic bonds, 11 percent in foreign bonds, 12 percent in foreign stocks and 5 percent in short-term assets.